 Visual inspection according to ANSI/AAMI ST79:2017, Annex D, Verification of cleaning processes involves “the use of a lighted magnifying glass for inspecting cleanliness of device surfaces or the use of borescope cameras for inspecting the internal channels of lumened instruments.
 Health care personnel inspect every device for visible organic soil and contamination in a simple functionality check, usually as part of the inspection, preparation, and packaging procedure.”

 When employees are outfitted with tools such as sufficient overhead lighting, magnified task lights and borescopes, they are able to effectively perform their job and can do so without visual strain.
-As a result, technicians are able to devote the necessary attention to tasks they are performing without the distraction of pain and eye strain.

 2. Ergonomic considerations improve employee safety